NklsJ/react-boilerplate-lint-staged-bug-test/README.md

-# Test lint staged bug
+# Test lint staged / stylefmt bug

 Created from https://github.com/digiaonline/react-boilerplate

 ## What's wrong?

-Seems like lint-staged doesn't work correctly if you add 2 css files into commit, if both or one of those files need linting.
+Seems like lint-staged or stylefmt doesn't work correctly if you add 2 css files into commit, and if one of those files has lint errors.
-Lint-staged stages both files with the content of just one file overwriting the changes.
+Lint-staged stages both files with the content of just one file, overwriting the changes.

 ## Steps to reproduce the bug